Starovoitov/Scoring-API/README.md

 Script parameters:
-    "-n", "--host" - hostname where the http server is run.
-Default is localhost "-p", "--port" - port of the http server.
+    "-p", "--port" - port of the http server.
 Default is 8080 "-l", "--log"  - path to written log.
 Console output if used if no log is provided "-s", "--store_config" - path to redis config.
 If no config is provided will try to connect with default parameters